laprej/laprej-www/_drafts/research-statement.md

 The following paragraphs reflect some of my *current* guiding principles for research.
 They should never be considered, "set in stone" but rather in a constant state of question, refinement, and hopefully improvement.

+## Future Simulation systems

+XPDES.
+PDES uses and applications.
+Make them easier to use.
+Future PDES systems must be modular.
+They must also be easily extendible.
+Support introspection.
+A lot of old assumptions are due for re-visitation.

+## Compilers

+Compilers are the gate-keepers for new software systems.
+If you cannot articulate yourself in a clear manner to the compiler, then your compiler cannot generate high performing or well-parallelized code.
+Additionally, developers are becoming more dependent on the compiler through the increasing use of bug-finding tools via static and dynamic analysis and race conditions in parallel code can also be detected.

+OpenMP
+Compilers can be used to great effect.
+Useful for transformation passes through the code to exploit hidden parallel portions.
+Advent of C++11/14 drastically reduces the copy overheads (new pointer types require "move" operators, etc.)

 ## Software engineering

 This first item arguably has the least amount of actual research potential insofar as good practices rarely result in publishable work.